otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ## Hard Exercises

 These following exercise will require you to do some research and problem-solving independently.
-Completing this exercise will help you deepen you understanding of **REST API** development, but also help you achieve high marks in the **Project** assessment.
+Completing this exercise will help you deepen you understanding of REST API development, but also help you achieve high marks in the Project assessment.

 ---

 ### Task 1

-In `week-02-apis-express-development-tools`, we briefly discussed **caching**.
+In `week-02-apis-express-development-tools`, we briefly discussed caching.
 In the `middleware` directory, create a new file called `cache.js` with the following code.

 ```javascript
 const cache = {};